mgcdanny/metrics/README.md

 ### Querying for metrics:

-Metrics can be queryied by name and / or time range.
+Metrics can be queried by name and / or time range.
 The three query parameters are:
   - name
   - sts (start timestamp)
   - ets (end timestamp)

 The start and end timestamps are both **inclusive**.
-Timestamps should follow ISO-8601 conventions.
+Timestamps should follow ISO-8601 conventions but are without time zone.

 Omitting all parameters will return everything (SELECT * FROM metrics) Omitting 'name' from the request will return all names.
 Omitting timestamps will return the entire range.
 To get an exact timestamp set the sts and ets equal to each other.

 The return value is a list of 'metric' objects, which are exactly the same as what was originally sent in the POST requests.